thewh1teagle/israwave/README.md

 ## Play with it!

-You can play with it on our [hugginface card](https://huggingface.co/spaces/thewh1teagle/tts-with-israwave)
+You can play with it on [HuggingFace Space](https://huggingface.co/spaces/thewh1teagle/tts-with-israwave)

 ## Samples